 Couillon is Louisiana slang for an awkward person.

-Louisiana natives might use this term to describe someone who is clumsy, a bit slow, or just generally inept at carrying out tasks.
+Louisiana natives might use this term to describe someone who is clumsy, slow, or just generally inept at carrying out tasks.

 For example, if someone were to drop their plate of food at a Louisiana restaurant, they might be referred to as a couillon.